markokhman/tonstarter-contracts-lite/README.md

-# TON Starter Template - Contracts
+# TON Starter Template - Contracts [Lite version]

 > Starter template for a new TON project - FunC contracts, JS tests, compilation and deployment scripts

+> This repository is based on the core Boilerplate https://github.com/ton-defi-org/tonstarter-contracts

 ## Overview